Treatment

 • Pressure to book today.
 “This price is only good if you book now” is a sales tactic, not medicine.
 Reputable clinics quote you, send you home with a written plan, and expect you to think about it.

 • Refusal to show product packaging.
-Health Canada-approved neuromodulators and fillers arrive in sealed, labelled, lot-numbered packaging.
+Health Canada-approved products and consumables arrive in sealed, labelled, lot-numbered packaging.
 You are entitled to see the box before it is reconstituted or opened in front of you.

 • Vague provider credentials.
-Ask: who is injecting me, what is their CNO or CPSO registration number, and which physician medical-directs this clinic?
+Ask who is performing your laser, what their training is, and which physician medical-directs the clinic.
 If you cannot get straight answers, leave.

 • Prices dramatically below market.
 If a quote is 50% under the Mississauga/Oakville/Toronto average, the most common explanations are diluted product, grey-market product imported outside the Canadian supply chain, or an unqualified injector.
 None of those are acceptable trade-offs.

-• No emergency plan.
-Every injector should be able to tell you, in plain language, what they do if you have a vascular occlusion, an allergic reaction, or an unexpected outcome at 11 p.m. on a Saturday.
+• No aftercare or escalation plan.
+Your clinic should be able to tell you, in plain language, what they do if you have an adverse reaction or an unexpected result after hours.
 “Go to the ER” is not a plan.

 • Before/after photos that look identical.
 Real results vary; identical lighting, angle, and expression on every “result” usually means the photos are staged or stock.